-Who were we trying to kid before Covid?
-We have always lived in uncertain times!
-We lulled ourselves into believing that we were in control, and Covid-19 has reminded us that we are not.
+Who were we trying to kid before the pandemic?
+We've always lived in uncertain times!
+We lulled ourselves into believing that we were in control, and COVID-19 has reminded us that we're not.
 We never were.
 We never will be.
 Life is inherently uncertain.

-1. Acknowledge the inevitability of change.
-This may sound obvious.
-It isn’t.
-Change is not a project, nor is it temporary.
-Even the much-touted post-Covid ‘new normal’ will be transitory.
+- Acknowledge the inevitability of change – This may sound obvious, but it isn’t.
+Change isn't a project, nor is it temporary.
+Even the much-touted post-pandemic ‘new normal’ will be transitory.
 Change is constant.
-It is a part of life.
+It's a part of life.

-2. Appreciate that all change is emotional.
-The strong, often negative, emotions we experience during times of dramatic change are also inevitable – and entirely normal.
-We undergo a rollercoaster of emotions as we travel through the Burning Platform Change Curve – shock, denial, anger, fear and various forms of hopelessness before we move up the curve towards understanding and acceptance.
-These are emotions are not only OK, they are necessary.
+- Appreciate that all change is emotional – The strong, often negative emotions we experience during times of dramatic change are also inevitable – and entirely normal.
+We undergo a rollercoaster of emotions as we travel through the 'burning platform change curve' – shock, denial, anger, fear and various forms of hopelessness before we move up the curve towards understanding and acceptance.
+These emotions are not only OK, they're necessary.

-3. Detach and observe.
-We can overcome so many of our emotional barriers to change through the simple act of observation.
-Sitting back and observing our negative thoughts and emotions – without any judgment whatsoever – will help us to realise they are not us.
-They are just thoughts.
+- Detach and observe – We can overcome so many of our emotional barriers to change through the simple act of observation.
+Sitting back and observing our negative thoughts and emotions – without any judgment whatsoever – will help us to realise they're not us.
+They're just thoughts.

-4. Attitude is everything.
-It is easy to feel powerless when big change is done to us.
-But we are not powerless at all, for we are in control of one crucial factor – how we react to the change – and this can make all the difference.
+- Attitude is everything – It's easy to feel powerless when big change is done to us.
+But we're not powerless at all, for we're in control of one crucial factor – how we react to the change, which can make all the difference.

-6. Know that you can be your own change leader.
-Even in the darkest of moments, you can be your own change catalyst; your own leader of change.
+- Know that you can be your own change leader – Even in the darkest of moments, you can be your own change catalyst – your own leader of change.
 You have the power to help yourself.
 When you find yourself in the trough of the change curve, by all means sympathise and empathise with yourself.
-Allow yourself to feel sorry for yourself; to acknowledge the fact that this change is not something you asked for and yes, may indeed be completely unfair.
+Allow yourself to feel sorry for yourself, to acknowledge the fact that this change is not something you asked for and yes, may indeed be completely unfair.

 Campbell is a sought-after speaker and international business adviser on leadership, strategy and change who splits his time between Australia and the UK.
-He is a keynote speaker, Executive Fellow of Henley Business School and author.
-His first book, The Change Catalyst
+He's a keynote speaker, Executive Fellow of Henley Business School and author.
+His first book, The change catalyst

-(Wiley 2017), won 2018 Business Book of the Year in London.
-His latest book, The Power to Change (Kogan Page 2020) has just been shortlisted for the 2021 Business Book Awards and is available from Booktopia (RRP $34.50).
+(Wiley, 2017), won the 2018 Business Book of the Year in London.
+His latest book, The power to change (Kogan Page, 2020) has been shortlisted for the 2021 Business Book of the Year awards.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.